timescale/docs/api/alter_materialized_view.md

 *   `RENAME [COLUMN]` clause to rename the continuous aggregate column
 *   `SET SCHEMA` clause to set the new schema for the continuous aggregate view
-*   `SET TABLESPACE` clause to move the materialization of the continuous aggregate view to the new tablespace;
+*   `SET TABLESPACE` clause to move the materialization of the continuous aggregate view to the new tablespace
 *   `OWNER TO` clause to set new owner for the continuous aggregate view.

 ``` sql